 In any given community, there can be a number of homes on the market, big or small, luxurious or modest, and anything else in between.
-However, while some of these homes sell faster than others, while some homes remain on the market for months.
-In some cases, homes that are harder to sell may not necessarily have anything wrong with them on paper.
+However, while some of these homes sell faster than others, many remain on the market for months.
+The interesting part is that homes that are harder to sell may not necessarily have anything wrong with them on paper.
 Sometimes it all comes down to emotions.
 Buyers may just be having a difficult time imagining themselves living in the home.
 So, what differentiates a dream home from any other regular listing?
-Emotion.
-Home buyers that gain an emotional attachment to a home will be more inclined to put in an offer for the property.
+While curb appeal also influences sales, homebuyers that gain an emotional attachment to a home will be more inclined to put in an offer for the property.
 The power of emotion plays an instrumental role in the home buying and selling process.

-Staging: Some home buyers go into the buying process with little imagination.
+Some home buyers go into the buying process with little imagination.
 That is why, with some clients, finding the right home may take much longer than expected.
-For the clients that have a hard time visualizing themselves living in a home, staging the home will be effective.
-Although a home may meet a client’s wishlist criteria, staging the home will help to further build an emotional attachment to that property.
+For clients who have difficulty visualizing themselves living in a home, staging the house will be effective.
+Although a home may meet a client’s wish list criteria, staging the home will help to build an emotional attachment to that property.
 Adding decorative or scented candles to the rooms of the home can make a difference.
-Also adding flowers and linens can make the home seem more cozy.
-Staging can also be done with actual furniture to really make the home feel lived in.
+Also, adding flowers and linens can make the home seem cozier.
+Staging can also be done with actual furniture to make the home feel lived in.
 Understanding what it takes to sell a home is a bit more complicated than just showing a property to potential buyers and because of the emotional involvement that comes with real estate transactions, realtors need to step it up a notch.